Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Introduction

 Traditional optimization-based control design involves finding controllers and Lyapunov functions by solving a sequence of semi-definite programming (SDP) problems~\citep{parrilo2000structured,majumdar2013control,ahmadi2016some}.
 However, scalability to high-dimensional systems is hindered by the exponential growth of the number of decision variables with system dimension~\citep{lofberg2009pre} and numerical problems~\citep{permenter2018partial}, including strict feasibility and numerical reliability issues.
 Although recent advancements have produced scalable SDP solvers~\citep{yurtsever2021scalable}, they depend on assumptions such as the sparsity of the decision matrix.
 Neural network (NN)-based representations of Lyapunov functions have gained popularity~\citep{chang2019neural,han2020actor,chang2021stabilizing,dawson2022safe} and can to some extent alleviate dimensionality limitations when finding a CLF.
 However, due to their reliance on state-space sampling, learning techniques still face exponential growth in sample complexity for high-dimensional systems.

 Additionally, most optimization-based and learning-based methods require system dynamics to be known as ordinary differential equations (ODEs), limiting their applicability and practicality for real-world systems.
 For instance, the F-16 fighter jet model~\citep{heidlauf2018verification} investigated in this paper is represented as a combination of look-up tables, block diagrams, and C programs.
-Accurately describing the complex behavior of the entire system using an ODE is highly challenging.
-For systems with unknown dynamics, previous works have attempted to first use system identification, (\eg, learn the ODE model with NNs), then find a controller with a corresponding Lyapunov function~\citep{dai2021lyapunov,zhou2022neural}.
-However, using a single NN to fit the dynamics of the entire state space of a high-dimensional dynamical system requires a vast number of training samples to cover the entire state space, and these surrogate NN models can exhibit substantial prediction errors in sparsely sampled regions of the state-action space.
+Accurately describing the complex behavior of the system using an ODE is highly challenging.
+For systems with unknown dynamics, previous works have attempted to first use system identification, (\eg, learn the ODE model with NNs), then find a controller with a CLF~\citep{dai2021lyapunov,zhou2022neural}.
+However, using a single NN to fit the dynamics of the entire state space of a high-dimensional system requires a vast number of training samples to cover the entire state space, and these surrogate NN models can exhibit substantial prediction errors in sparsely sampled regions of the state-action space.

 Our work is motivated by the fact that for high-dimensional systems, collecting data across the entire state space is both infeasible and unnecessary, as only a small subset of the state space is reachable for the agent starting from a set of initial conditions.
-Therefore, obtaining a model for the entire state space is excessive and potentially impossible.
-Instead, we can learn a model valid only in the reachable subspace and update the controller according to guidance, e.g., the learned CLF, to continuously expand the subspace towards the goal.
-Constructing such a subspace is non-trivial, so we assume access to some imperfect and potentially unstable demonstrations as initial guidance for reachable states.
+Therefore, obtaining a model for the entire state space is excessive \citep{kamalapurkar2016efficient}.
+Instead, we learn a model valid only in the reachable subset of the state space and update the controller according to guidance, e.g., the learned CLF, to continuously expand the subset towards the goal.
+Constructing such a subset is non-trivial, so we assume access to some imperfect and potentially unstable demonstrations as initial guidance for reachable states.
 Starting from these demonstrations, our objective is to update the controller, guide exploration of necessary regions in the state space, and ultimately stabilize the system at the goal.